vaskort/vaskort.github.io/_posts/2017-10-08-create-your-first-end-to-end-test-in-5-minutes.md

 ##### First Step

-The next step is to check the documentation of [Webdriver](http://webdriver.io/api.html) and write our automation code inside every step.
+The next step is to check the documentation of [Webdriver](http://webdriver.io/api.html) and write our code inside every step.
-In our **first step** we want to just load the ASOS homepage:
+In the **first step** we want to just navigate to the ASOS homepage:
 {% highlight javascript %}
 this.Given(/^the ASOS page loads$/, function () {
   browser.url('http://www.asos.com');